NeuroML/Documentation/source/Userdocs/Schemas/Synapses.md

 <i>Dummy synapse which emits no current.
-Used as presynaptic endpoint for analog synaptic connection.</i>
+Used as presynaptic endpoint for analog synaptic connection. .</i>